 Return to FMGC Table of Contents

-Chapter 11 Cost Allocation and Resource Sharing
+Chapter 11 Cost Allocation

 Depending on organization and function, an entity may use a cost allocation plan, indirect cost rate, or both to identify and assign indirect costs to benefiting cost objectives.
-This chapter compiles the federal, state and agency requirements that apply to cost allocation plans, as well as, the federal requirements that apply when resource sharing is used to fund shared costs that are allocated among multiple entities; i.e., partners in a one-stop center.
+This chapter compiles the federal, state and agency requirements that apply to cost allocation plans.
 In the event of conflict between these standards and federal statute or regulation, the federal statute or regulation will apply.
 The chapter is organized as follows: